GROUP MEDICAL INSURANCE

 Group Life |

-The amount that a company contributes to its group insurance plans depends on its market segment, determined by its size and industry.
+The amount that a company contributes to its group insurance options depends on its market segment, determined by its size and industry.
 In general, larger companies have more complex needs and higher contributions.
 Before presenting group insurance to a client, make sure you understand the market segments and where they fit.
 Here is a breakdown of the different market segments:

-Small group: 2–50 employees
+Small Group: 2–50 Employees

-Large group: 150+ Includes larger corporations
+Large Group: 150+ Includes Larger Corporations

 The large group segment is primarily large corporations.
-At this stage, the process can be much more complex.
+At this level, the process can be much more complex.
 These employers typically offer a variety of group benefits to their employees.
 You are often no longer meeting with the only business owners, but with attorneys and other internal decision-makers.

 Employers must meet several requirements to be eligible to offer group insurance.
 First, there must be an employer-to-employee relationship in which there is at least one W-2 employee who works full time, defined as 30 or more hours weekly.
 This can also mean that the company has two owners who are both listed in the incorporation documents and actively employed full-time.
 Employers must also follow two rules to qualify.